mode19/humanreadable/docs/_posts/2018-03-01-Quick-and-dirty-software-metrics-using-awk.md

 '
 ```

+Don't forget to assign executable permission to the script:

+    chmod +x ~/bin/calc.sh

 ## The BEGIN Section
   The first block of the program called 'BEGIN' is a special section that gets executed before any records are processed.
 In this case we use the begin block to initialize two variables to 0 and to print out a header line to standard output.